jschhie/Calendar-Assistant/README.md

 # Project Overview
-A User-friendly Calendar, programmed in C++.
-Integrates templated polymorphism, doubly-linked lists, vectors, and operator overloading.
-Assists users in creating and finding events and arranges weekly appointments.
-It is designed to help students keep track of their academic schedules.
+This project was designed to help students keep track of their academic schedules.
+It assists users in creating and finding events and arranges weekly appointments.
+Its implementation demonstrate an understanding of templated polymorphism, doubly-linked lists, vectors, and operator overloading.

-Assumes each month has 30 days.
+> REMARK: Assumes each month has 30 days.
 Returns appointments in chronological order.

 # Table of Contents